by Tony DiGiulian

 Bottom: Fire started by second Kamikaze hit on 9 May 1945

-1 April 1945: Atttacked by a Kamikaze Zero which struck its starboard wing against the port side of the flight deck, causing the plane to cartwheel into the sea where its 250 kg bomb exploded underwater about 80 feet from the ship's side.
+1 April 1945: Attacked by a Mitsubishi A6M Zero "Zeke" which struck its starboard wing against the port side of the flight deck, causing the plane to cartwheel into the sea where its 250 kg bomb exploded underwater about 80 feet from the ship's side.
 Tons of water, fuel and fragments of both plane and pilot were thrown on the deck, but the ship escaped damage.

 9 May 1945: Struck by two kamikazes.
-The first was a Zero making a shallow dive which hit the flight deck at Frame 30 near the forward lift (elevator), slid across the deck and into "B" 4.5-in mount.
+The first was a Mitsubishi A6M Zero "Zeke" making a shallow dive which hit the flight deck at Frame 30 near the forward lift (elevator), slid across the deck and into "B2" 4.5-in mount.
 This hit created a 25 sq. ft. hole and depressed the deck over an area of 144 sq. ft.
-In addition, a bulkhead was buckled, "B" 4.5-in mount was put out of action, an accelerator [a type of aircraft catapult] broken and small fires were started.** The second kamikaze hit a glancing blow against the port side aft, destroying four Corsairs and a 40 mm gun director.
+In addition, bulkheads in the area were buckled, both "B" group 4.5" mountings were put out of action with one gun barrel destroyed, the ship's accelerator [a type of aircraft catapult] was broken and small fires were started.** The second kamikaze hit a glancing blow against the port side aft, destroying four Corsairs and a 40 mm gun director.
 This hit also put an arrestor unit out of action.
-The two attacks killed three and wounded nineteen.
+The two attacks killed four, seriously wounded four more and less-seriously wounded an additional twenty.
 Victorious was able to fly off planes one hour later and could land planes twelve hours later.
 Fully back in action after two days.
 Repairs took one month.

 Japanese Naval Planes Used from Oct.
 1944 to the end of the Okinawa

 Okinawa Campaign Losses2